-You should start practicing by taking the free 50-question self-assessment from ISACA, and then move to the official CISM Review Questions, Answers & Explanations.
-It is available both as a hardcopy or as a web-based subscription service.
-Either way, the content is the same: 1,000-question pool, with answers explained in detail.
-Keep in mind while questions are not actual exam questions, the type, structure and level of difficulty fully represent what is expected of candidates during the real test.
+You should start by taking the free CISM Practice Quiz and then move to the official CISM Review Questions, Answers & Explanations, which is available both as a hardcopy and as a web-based subscription service.
+Either way, the content is similar: a question pool with answers explained in detail.
+Keep in mind that, while questions are not exam questions, the type, structure and difficulty level fully represent what is expected of candidates during the test.

-The online version can be used anywhere with an Internet connection and allows the creation of custom sample exams, ranging from quick, 20-question rounds to full, 150-question simulations.
-Its record-tracking feature facilitates the task of identifying both strengths and weaknesses based on specific domains or subjects, helping candidates focus study efforts accordingly.
+The online version allows the creation of custom sample exams, ranging from quick 20-question rounds to full 150-question simulations.
+Its record-tracking feature allows you to identify your strengths and weaknesses, based on specific domains or subjects, helping you focus your study efforts accordingly.

 5. Create a study plan

-When creating your study plan, be realistic about your work and life obligations.
-Try to schedule study time during your down time, or in conjunction with times when you may be using some of the material you are learning.
+Be realistic about your work and life obligations.
+Try to schedule study time during your downtime or at times when you may be using some of the material you are learning.

-Other factors to consider while creating your study plan include:
+Here are other factors to consider while creating your study plan:

-- What training method best suits you?
+What training method best suits you?
 Some people prefer self-learning, while others think there is no substitute for the classroom.
-Use your past learning experiences to help you pick the method to help you prepare best.
+Use your past learning experiences to help you pick the method that will best help you prepare.

-- How well acquainted are you already with the exam subjects?
-Your personal experience can save you some studying time, but you should take into consideration factors such as the exam length and question logic.
-Relying too much on experience alone is a poor strategy that will likely lead to bad results.
+How well acquainted are you already with the exam subjects?
+Your personal experience can save you some studying time, but you should consider factors such as exam length and question logic.
+Relying too much on experience alone is a poor strategy that will likely lead to poor results.

 6. Get involved in an exam prep course

 Deciding to use a self-study-only approach may seem like a bold decision, but it may not be the best strategy.
-Going through a certification preparation course lets you spend time with an experienced instructor, with actual knowledge on how to beat the exam.
+A certification preparation course lets you spend time with an experienced instructor who has actual knowledge about how to pass the exam.
 It is an excellent opportunity to get all your questions answered, share experiences and strategies, and even network if it is in-person training.
 This results in a greater success rate on any certification exam.

 7. Join the CISM Exam Study Community

-The CISM Exam Study Community is sponsored by ISACA and is freely available to every candidate.
+ISACA sponsors the CISM Exam Study Community, which is freely open to every candidate.
 It was created to allow the sharing of questions, study methods and tips for the exam.
-It is coordinated by community leaders: past top candidates responsible for moderating message boards, facilitating and even driving discussions.
+Community leaders coordinate it; they are past top candidates who moderate message boards and facilitate discussions.

-Again, the CISM exam community should not be dismissed: It is a terrific place for learning what to expect the day of the exam, it costs nothing and allows candidates to ask and answer questions, read study tips, share experiences, find exam preparation resources and be in direct contact with other like-minded professionals that are facing (or have successfully faced) the same challenge.
+Again, don’t dismiss the CISM exam community: It is a terrific place for learning what to expect the day of the exam, it costs nothing and allows candidates to ask and answer questions, read study tips, share experiences, find exam preparation resources and be in direct contact with other like-minded professionals who are facing (or have successfully faced) the same challenge.

 8. Have an exam-day preparation plan